 Scene of a chase by Lance Shields.

-Both photos were licensed on Flickr under a Creative Commons License.
+Both photos licensed under Creative Commons (CC BY 2.0).

-Bottom photo by Robert Langdon from our program at Green Wood.
+Bottom photo copyright Robert Langdon from our program at Green Wood.
 Used with permission.